Louis Prang: Lithography and career

 Prang died of pleuropneumonia on June 15, 1909, at the Glendale Sanitarium in Los Angeles.
 He is buried in Forest Hills Cemetery in Jamaica Plain, Massachusetts.

 Louie Awards

-Since 1988 the Greeting Card Association, the trade association representing the greeting card industry in the US, has held an annual award ceremony for the best greetings cards published that year.
+Since 1988, the Greeting Card Association, the trade association representing the greeting card industry in the US, has held an annual award ceremony for the best greeting cards published that year.
 The awards are called Louies in recognition of Louis Prang.
-The most successful winner of Louie Awards is the California-based company Meri Meri.
-Between 1991 and 2005 the company won 81 Awards including 13 in 2005.
+The most successful winner of Louie Awards is Up With Paper - the original pop-up greeting card company.

+As of 2023, Up With Paper has won over 100 coveted Awards.

 Personal life

-On November 1, 1851, Prang married Rosa Gerber, of Bern; she died on June 2, 1898, and on April 15, 1900, he married Mary Dana Hicks.
+On November 1, 1851, Prang married Rosa Gerber of Bern, Switzerland.
+Gerber assisted Prang in his movement from wood engravings to high quality book illustrations.
+Their union encouraged him to begin seeking avenues to popularize his art in America.
+She died on June 2, 1898, and on April 15, 1900, he married Mary Dana Hicks.

+The Prangs became close with the family of neighbor Karl Heinzen following the marriage of Prang and Gerber.
+Heinzen was a journalist with known radical views, many of which he shared with personal friend Karl Marx.
+Prang did his best to remain unaffiliated with the image Heinzen projected in the interest of succeeding in the world of business.
+Prang's only child, Rosa Prang, married Heinzen's son Karl.
+Prang often supported Heinzen both financially and in the face of public criticism the latter faced, particularly from other Germans in the Boston area.